vuepress-theme-hope/vuepress-theme-hope-v1/docs/comment/src/guide/waline.md

 1. Click the blue button above, it will redirect you to vercel to deploy with waline template.

-2. If you haven't logined, we recommend you to sign in with GitHub.
+1. If you haven’t logined, we recommend you to sign in with GitHub.

-3. Input your Vercel project name then click `Create`.
+1. Input your Vercel project name then click `Create`.

    ![Create Project](./assets/vercel-1.png)

-4. Then Vercel will let you create Vercel Team account, click `Skip` and go on.
+1. Then Vercel will let you create Vercel Team account, click `Skip` and go on.

    ![skip team](./assets/vercel-2.png)

-5. Repo which named you input before will be created and initiallized automatically base on waline example template by Vercel.
+1. Repo which named you input before will be created and initiallized automatically base on waline example template by Vercel.

    ![deploy](./assets/vercel-3.png)